bio-ontology-research-group/SMUDGE/README.md

 * smudge_E.py - script to generate the corpus and features vectors of genes and diseases by sampling from the node's surrounding environment, and extracting phenomNet ontology associated and superclasses

-* smudge_ann.py - script to run ANN form Keras package on the gnerated embeddings to evaluate gene-disease association
+* smudge_ann.py - script to run ANN in 5-fold from Keras package on the gnerated embeddings to evaluate gene-disease association

 * smudge_logit.py - script to run Logistic regression on the gnerated embeddings to evaluate gene-disease association